I-Need-More-Coffee/i-need-more-coffee.github.io/README.md

 	a.
 Put any images for that post in `public/images/<post-name>`
 2. Run `make build` to rebuild the site
 3. `git add`, `git commit`, and `git push`
-4. Use `git subtree push --prefix build/ origin gh-pages` to push the contents of the build directory to the gh-pages branch

-***Note:** In the case of a page build error, you can run steps 2-4 again to trigger a commit that just updates a timestamp in the atom feed and forces Pages to attempt a rebuild.*
+***Note:** In the case of a page build error, you can run steps 2-3 again to trigger a commit that just updates a timestamp in the atom feed and forces Pages to attempt a rebuild.*